-Some context for this data-oriented discussion
+Some context for this discussion around anonymized data vs. anonymous data

 I recently had a call with a prospective customer who has been leading a task force at his company for a fairly massive marketing technology project.

-Data anonymization and anonymous data, defined
+Data anonymization and anonymous data, defined for marketing professionals

 This difference between the two terms is at the very root of what distinguishes a customer data platform and a data management platform.